mfouesneau/ezsamp/README.md

 This class aimed at providing a very small VO interactivity using the SAMP protocol.
-This allows anyone to easily send and receive data to VO applications such as Aladin or Topcat.
+This allows anyone to easily send and receive data to VO applications such as Aladin, Topcat or DS9.

 It provides 3 Classes: